-Biographical details of Julia Cazalet, Christopher Jones, Sir Duncan Nichols and David Moorhouse are set out on pages 11 and 12 of the Annual Report & Accounts 2019.
+Biographical details of Nigel Keen, Andy Mears, Mark Wippell and Tim Irish are set out on pages 10 and 11 of the Annual Report & Accounts 2020.
+Natalie Wettler held a number of senior roles in the Group's finance department between 2011 and 2016.
+We were delighted when she agreed to rejoin the Group in January 2020 as the Group Financial Controller.
 The Board considers that the considerable experience that each of these directors bring will continue to be beneficial to the Company.

-Resolution 6 - Re-appointment of auditors
+Resolution 7 - Re-appointment of auditors

 Nexia Smith & Williamson have expressed their willingness to continue as the Company's auditors.
-Resolution 6 proposes their re-appointment and authorises the directors to determine their remuneration.
+Resolution 7 proposes their re-appointment and authorises the directors to determine their remuneration.

-Resolution 7 - Power to allot and issue shares
+Resolution 8 - Power to allot and issue shares

 The directors are not permitted to allot new shares (or to grant rights over shares) unless authorised to do so by the shareholders of the Company.
-At the annual general meeting of the Company held on 22 May 2019 (the "2019 AGM"), the directors were given authority to allot relevant securities up to a maximum aggregate nominal value of £1,635,544 (being one third of the then issued ordinary share capital of the Company) and to allot a further one-third pursuant to a rights issue.
+At the annual general meeting of the Company held on 3 June 2020 (the "2020 AGM"), the directors were given authority to allot relevant securities up to a maximum aggregate nominal value of £3,499,120 (being two thirds of the then issued ordinary share capital of the Company) and to allot a further one-third pursuant to a rights issue.
 This authority expires at the conclusion of the AGM and the directors are seeking a fresh shareholder authority to allot relevant securities.

-Accordingly, it is proposed that the directors are given general authority to allot relevant securities up to an aggregate nominal value of £1,749,560 (being one-third of the issued ordinary share capital as at 31 March 2020) and in addition to allot relevant securities only in connection with a rights issue up to a further aggregate nominal value of £1,749,560.
+Accordingly, it is proposed that the directors are given general authority to allot relevant securities up to an aggregate nominal value of £1,924,301 (being one-third of the issued ordinary share capital as at 31 March 2021) and in addition to allot relevant securities only in connection with a rights issue up to a further aggregate nominal value of £1,924,301.

-Accordingly if this resolution is passed the directors will have the authority in certain circumstances to allot new shares and other relevant securities up to a total aggregate nominal value of £3,499,120 representing an amount equal to two-thirds of the Company's issued share capital as at 31 March 2020.
+Accordingly if this resolution is passed the directors will have the authority in certain circumstances to allot new shares and other relevant securities up to a total aggregate nominal value of £3,848,602 representing an amount equal to two-thirds of the Company's issued share capital as at 31 March 2021.
 Although the directors have no present intention of exercising this authority, the general authority to allot shares will provide flexibility for the Company to allot shares and to grant rights to subscribe for or to convert into shares when they consider it to be in the Company's interests to do so.